Basavalinganadoddy

 Basavalinganadoddi or Basavalinganadoddy, is a village in Mandya district in the Indian state of Karnataka.
 It lies on the banks of the river Shimsha.
-It is 1.5 Kilometers away from village panchayath Kesthur.
-It is 13.5 Kilometers away from the nearest city Maddur and 94 kilometers away from state capital Bangalore aka Bengaluru.
+It is 1.5 Kilometers away from the village panchayath headquarters of Kesthur.
+It is 13.5 Kilometers away from Taluk and the nearest city Maddur and 94 kilometers away from the state capital Bangalore (now Bengaluru).
+Nearest domestic airport is mysore which is 84 kilometers from the village and 128 kilometers from international airport Bengaluru.

-Basavalinganadoddi is named after the god Basava (Nandi), who is believed to be a mount (vahana) of lord Shiva.
+Basavalinganadoddi is named after the god Basava (Nandi), who is believed to be the mount (vahana) of Lord Shiva.

-Nandi Basaveshwara is a famous god here & Jatra (a kind of festival) is celebrated after this god's name, which is famous by the name Nandi Basaveshwara Jatra, which happens once in a year during Sankranthi.
+Nandi Basaveshwara is a famous god here and a Jatra (a kind of festival) is celebrated in this god's name, which is famous by the name Nandi Basaveshwara Jatra, which happens once in a year during Sankranthi.
 Kaadudoddi is an ancient name for Basavalinganadoddy.

-About half of the agricultural land in the village receives assured irrigation from the Krishna Raj Sagar (KRS).
+About half of the agricultural land in the village receives assured irrigation from the Krishna Raja Sagara (KRS).

-Basavalinganadoddi's neighboring villages are Yadaanahalli in the north, Kesthur in the east, and Adaganahalli in the west.
+Basavalinganadoddi's neighboring villages are Yadaanahalli in the north, Kesthur in the east and Adaganahalli in the west.
+The nearest college, hospital, bank and police stations is in Kesthur.

+It is well connected to near cities like Maddur and Mandya.

+The Bangalore-Mysore expressway is located 12 km away from the village.